 When it comes to growing cannabis, there is no doubt the organic method is the better option.
 This is an environmentally-friendly technique that has great health and safety benefits.
 Generally, the benefits of growing cannabis organically include:

 Organic cannabis strains usually have superior flavor.
 Using this holistic approach results in high-quality terpenes and flavonoids.
-Note that flavonoids and terpenes are important molecules which are essential for the flavor of the cannabis and the color of the buds.
+Note that flavonoids and terpenes are important molecules essential for the flavor of cannabis and the buds’ color.

 Health and Safety Benefits

 Cannabis plants are powerful decontaminants.
 So, there are some instances where people plant them to pull out toxins from the soil.
 They have the ability to extract radioactive materials and heavy metals from the ground.
 This means that they are effective plants for leeching toxins found in the soil.

 So, if you are growing your cannabis using synthetic pesticides and in contaminated soils, chances are that your health and overall safety will be at risk.
 You will end up consuming toxic materials, which include radioactive elements that are cancerous.
 So, organic growing helps to reduce the chances of toxicity.